StackVista/stackstate-docs/setup/troubleshooting.md

 ### Error: `InterruptedException` when opening a view

-**Symptom**: opening a view that is expected to contain a large topology results in an error and the `/opt/stackstate/var/log/stackstate.log` log shows an exception similar to:
+**Symptom**: Opening a view that is expected to contain a large topology results in an error and the `/opt/stackstate/var/log/stackstate.log` log shows an exception similar to:

 ```text
 ...
 Starting ViewEventSummaryStream web socket stream failed.